one-among-us/data/people/ttttsuuukikoo_/page.en.md

 It was a pity that the pain and anxiety of life overwhelmed him, and he chose to leave this world in the early hours of the day inside his room.

-Good night, Tusukiko.
+Good night, Tsukiko.
 Wish that you always be accompanied by cute cats.

 Contributor for this entry: One-Among-Us, [Zhiqianyue](https://twitter.com/Zhiqianyue)